sjwsl/cutils/README.md

 # cutils

-Some c++ utility functions like random, hash, thread...
+Some c++ utility functions including random, hash, thread...

 - header-only
 - c++11 is sufficient and required